Rastallworth1/Joining-a-computer-to-a-Domain/README.md

 <h2>Description</h2>
 For this Lab, we will add a Help Desk Computer to the domain.
-One important thing to note is that Help Desk personnel will have access to things other in your organization may not.
+One important thing to note is that Help Desk personnel will have access to things others in your organization may not.
 For example, they may have access to Active Directory, but not complete access to Windows Server, while a normal user will not have access to either.
 Help Desk computers should have their Administrator account enabled on their computer.
-In this lab our domain is ReggieTech.comand the PC name is Desktop2ADlab
+In this lab our domain is ReggieTech.com and the PC name is Desktop2ADlab
 <br />